+eyes duc ipi ana wny it is anneon to see any ming.
 LC1 How do your eyes work?
 LC2 How can you set up an experiment to show that light travels in straight lines?
 (Must include a prediction) LC3 Why do shadows have the same shape as objects that cast them?
 LC4 How can you use mirrors to see around blind corners?
 Where is the best place to put a mirror on a car and why?
-LC5 Reflection: Create a role play or documentary to show what they have learnt about how the eye works and light.
+LC5 What do you notice when you look at a straw in water?
+LC6 What do prisms tell us about light?
+LC7 Reflection: Create a role play or documentary to show what they have learnt about how the eye works and light.

-NC Light
+NC Light Recognise that light appears to travel in straight lines.
+Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.

-- Recognise that light appears to travel in straight lines. - Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye - Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes - Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them. - They should talk about what happens and make predictions. - Pupils might work scientifically by: deciding where to place rear-view mirrors on cars; designing and making a periscope and using the idea that light appears to travel
+- They should talk about what happens and make predictions. - Pupils might work scientifically by: deciding where to place rear-view mirrors on cars; designing and making a periscope and using the idea that light appears to travel